denoland/deno/SECURITY.md

   same program and is not isolated from itself.
 This means that Deno does not guarantee that values set by one JS module will be inaccessible to another, or that a value set in one web worker can not be accessed by another.
-- All runtime I/O is considered to be privledged and must always be guarded by a runtime permission.
+- All runtime I/O is considered to be privileged and must always be guarded by a runtime permission.
 This includes filesystem access, network access, etc.
 - Users should not be able to self-escalate their permissions without explicit consent.